cpeng2/final-project/README.md

 # final-project

 This project counts word occurrences in my field notes.
 The field notes were taken at NYC Mandarin/ English meetups, where Mandarin learners come to practice with native speakers.
-The goals of this project are 1) count overall word occurrences, 2) count word occurrences used by males and females, and 3) label positive and negative words to conduct a sentiment analysis (stretch goal).
+The goals of this project are 1) to explore gender differences in second language use, including word frequency, code-switching, ratio of target language use, and sentiment, and 2) to build a computational model using these hypotheses as features to predict the gender of the speaker.

 Updates: